 Undergraduate and Graduate Credit: Undergraduate (3 credits); Graduate (3-4 credits).
 Standard tuition rates apply.
 More info available on admissions page (link below).

-Faculty and Visiting Artists
+About the Resident Faculty and Visiting Artists

-Bio: Chris Mahonski is a practicing sculptor and educator based in Richmond, VA.
+Chris Mahonski is a practicing sculptor and educator based in Richmond, VA.
 He is currently an instructor and digital fabrication technician at Virginia Commonwealth University in the department of Sculpture and Extended Media.
 Chris Mahonski was born in Williamsport, Pennsylvania, where he began collecting fossils at a young age.
 This early interest in geology and human interaction with landscape still informs his work.
 Through experimental processes, he looks for the possible forms our material culture might take as it persists into deep time.
 He has shown nationally and is a recipient of the Socrates Sculpture Park Emerging Artist Fellowship, Virginia Museum of Fine Art Professional Fellowship, Triangle Arts Residency, 7-Below Residency, and Mountain Lake Biologic Research Station Residency.
 Chris received a BFA in Sculpture Tyler School of Art and an MFA in Sculpture + Extended Media from VCU.

-Bio: Douglas Rieger is a practicing sculptor who lives and works in Brooklyn NY.
+Douglas Rieger is a practicing sculptor who lives and works in Brooklyn, NY.
 His work is aggressive and languid, utilitarian and abstract.
 It has a perversity, and humor giving it a muddy sexuality that blends the body and the mechanism.
 His sculptures are not meant to fit a logic, they are a dialogue between machine and operator.
 Douglas received a BFA in Sculpture from Virginia Commonwealth University and an MFA in Sculpture from Yale University.
 His work has been exhibited nationally and internationally.